Karl Kübel Foundation for Children and Families

-The Karl Kübel Foundation for Children and Families is a German foundation that supports education initiatives for children in Germany, Kosovo, India and other nations in Asia and Africa.
+The Karl Kübel Stiftung für Kind und Familie is a German foundation that implements and promotes projects for children and families in Germany, Kosovo, India and other nations in Asia and Africa.

-The foundation was started in 1973 by Karl Kübel.
+The foundation was established in 1972 by the entrepreneur Karl Kübel, who contributed the proceeds from the sale of his 3K-Möbelwerke company in 1973 and the majority of his personal assets to the foundation.
+In addition to the income generated by the foundation’s assets, external funding and donations form the financial basis for the foundation’s work.
+The foundation also receives third-party funding and donations.
 It is headquartered in Bensheim, Germany.

-History

-The foundation was founded in 1972 by the entrepreneur Karl Kübel.
-When he sold his company 3K-Möbelwerke in 1973, Kübel donated the proceeds and most of his private assets to the foundation.
-The foundation also receives third-party funding and donations.

 Outline

 The non-profit commitment of the Foundation is divided into three areas: domestic work, education and development cooperation.

 The Department Inland and Communication initiates and supports sustainable projects for holistic education in the social area - GaBi.
 Its goal is to sensitize politics, business, and society to the needs of diverse families and to shape a family-friendly environment in conjunction with partners.
 Their commitment is, among other things, the model development of child and family centers and the establishment of participatory structures.

-In Germany, the foundation runs three educational institutes: